Getting an Interview

-I applied online and the process took 6 weeks - interviewed at Continental Carbonic.
+I applied online.
+The process took 6 weeks.
+I interviewed at Continental Carbonic.

-I applied through college or university and the process took 2+ weeks - interviewed at Continental Carbonic in June 2012.
+I applied through college or university.
+The process took 2+ weeks.
+I interviewed at Continental Carbonic (Albion, MI) in June 2012.

 The interview and hiring process was the most responsive and together operation I've ever been privy to in my job search.
 Within a day of my application, I received a response and a scheduling of a phone interview.
 Within two weeks (and 4 phone interviews and multiple emails of questions and answers), I received a notification that they were taking specific steps to draft my offer letter and would have it to me at the earliest convenience.
 All in all, very straight-forward and very easy to get hired in.

 - I do not remember at this time.
 Answer Question

 The negotiation phase was limited as I had a general idea as to what salary range I was willing to consider and I also had them contact my university's career services office to ensure a competitive status.